gcorporationcare/fake-api/README.md

 ### Swagger

-This API also expose its documentation by using Swagger features.
-This documentation is available under the endpoint: **http://localhost:3000/api-docs**
+This API also exposes its documentation by using Swagger features.
+This documentation is available under the endpoint: **http://localhost:3000/api-docs**.

+The Swagger definition can also imported in other tools like **Postman**; to do so, just provide Postman with the JSON documentation available at **http://localhost:3000/swagger.json**.

 ### TODO

-These features will be implemented later:
+These features will eventually be implemented later:

-- nested lookup
+- nested lookup (applying filtering on nested models)
+- nested sorting (applying sorting on nested models)